The weather

 The heavy rain storm began on Sunday in Terres de l'Ebre and continued on Monday in this area and in the Valencian Community, with real downpours, historic records, and many incidents.
 Between Sunday and Monday, the rain left more than 100 or 200 l/m², especially in Baix Ebre and Montsià, but the extraordinary 306 l/m² accumulated in Amposta stands out.
 The meteorological stations in this municipality, L'Aldea, and the Alfacs recorded Monday as the wettest day in the more than 30 years of record keeping.

 It has also rained heavily in the Valencian Country.
-On the coast and pre-coast of Valencia and Castellón, over 100 l/m² of rainfall has accumulated in many places in recent hours, but locally it has reached 200 l/m², such as in La Safor.
-Most of the rain fell on Monday, as this Tuesday's rainfall was ultimately less intense and widespread than expected.
-By the afternoon, Aemet had already deactivated all alerts in the area.
-Yesterday, the Saleta ravine in l'Horta Sud overflowed its banks, one of the areas most affected by last year's DANA.
+On the coast and pre-coast of Valencia and Castellón, rainfall has accumulated over 100 l/m² in many places, but locally it has reached 200 l/m², such as in La Safor.
+Most of the rain fell on Monday, as Tuesday's rainfall was ultimately less intense and widespread than expected.
+Yesterday afternoon, Aemet had already deactivated all alerts in the area.
+On Monday, the Saleta ravine in l'Horta Sud, one of the areas most affected during last year's DANA, overflowed its banks.
 However, this situation was nothing like the catastrophe of a year ago.